googleapis/google-api-nodejs-client/README.md

 [![Code Coverage][codecovimg]][codecov]
 [![Downloads][downloadsimg]][downloads]

-Google's officially supported [Node.js][node] client library for using Google APIs.
+[Node.js][node] client library for using Google APIs.
 Support for authorization and authentication with OAuth 2.0, API Keys and JWT (Service Tokens) is included.

+## Library maintenance
+This client library is supported but in maintenance mode only.
+We are fixing necessary bugs and adding essential features to ensure this library continues to meet your needs for accessing Google APIs.
+Non-critical issues will be closed.
+Any issue may be reopened if it is causing ongoing problems.

 ## Table of Contents